CliDyn/climsight/README.md

 ```bash
 ./download_data.sh
 ```
+Moreover, you need to download the current [population data](https://population.un.org/wpp/Download/Standard/CSV/) from the UN.
+You need the **'Demorgaphic Indicators' 1950-2100, medium CSV file**.
+Please download it into a folder named 'population_data' within this folder and extract the file.
+Don't change the file's name.

 You would also need an [OpenAI API key](https://platform.openai.com/docs/api-reference) to run the prototype.
 You can provide it as environment varaible: